comp500/SSLSocks/README.md

 ## Build instructions
 1. Install Android Studio
-1. Download the stunnel android binary from [stunnel.org](https://www.stunnel.org/index.html), and copy it to /app/src/main/assets/stunnel
+1. Download the stunnel android binary from [stunnel.org](https://www.stunnel.org/index.html), and copy it to /app/src/main/assets/stunnel.
+Also copy your openssl.cnf file to /app/src/main/assets/openssl.cnf
 1. Build it using Android Studio

 ## How to use